jkillingsworth/jkillingsworth.com/_posts/2018-11-15-normal-and-laplace-distributions.md

     \end{document}
 {% endlatex %}

-It think it's worth mentioning here that this method of estimating the parameters of a Laplace distribution doesn't sit well with me.
+I think it's worth mentioning here that this method of estimating the parameters of a Laplace distribution doesn't sit well with me.
 Choosing the median value for the location parameter seems like a coarse approach.
 In cases where there is a range of possible values for the location, I wonder just how wide that range can be in practice.
 There might be other estimation techniques worth looking into, but I want to see how well this one works with real data before exploring alternatives.

 ## Comparison